Smacherman/100-days-of-code/log.md

 **Thoughts:** Just started this whole process and am using FreeCodeCamp's early lessons to get a footing of what I should be doing.
 I'm pretty new, and don't really understand a whole lot of what is going on.
 Will try and keep this up every single day, even I feel completely confused and lost.
 Yay to trying something new!

-**Link to work:** Don't have any real work yet... starting with exercises on (https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/)
+**Link to work:** Don't have any real work yet... starting with exercises on [FreeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/basic-html-and-html5/)

 ### Day 1: February 21, 2021
 <!-- // ##### (delete me or comment me out) -->

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Started learning the basics of CSS on FreeCodeCamp.
+Finished the lesson and added some of the code to my Week-1-HTML file.

-**Thoughts**: I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts**: I've always wondered how CSS works and am blown away by how simple it is on a basic level.
+I'm guessing I haven't gotten far enough into it to really start learning the nuances, but it's exciting to learn things like margins and padding.
+Then also understanding the hierarchy of classes, IDs, and types.
+Just barely scratching the surface really.
+Stoked to see where this goes.

-**Link(s) to work**: [Calculator App](http://www.example.com)
+**Link(s) to work**: [FreeCodeCamp CSS Tutorials](https://www.freecodecamp.org/learn/responsive-web-design/basic-css)

 ### Day 1: June 27, Monday